azarketa/Thermodynamics-theoretical-pills/source/17_Reversible_and_irreversible_processes.md

 Thus, reversible processes define the **upper and lower performance bounds** for all practical thermodynamic cycles, providing the standard against which **real, irreversible behavior** is measured.

-:::{admonition} Note: the global or universal irreversibility
+:::{note} Note: the global or universal irreversibility
-:class: note, dropdown
+:class: dropdown

 Because one can always define a larger system that includes both the original **system and its environment**, it is conceptually possible to enclose *all interactions* within a single, **isolated system** — the so-called **thermodynamic universe**.
 In this all-encompassing view, there is **no distinction between internal and external irreversibility**: every dissipative effect, whether inside the system or at its boundaries, contributes to the **overall irreversibility** of the universe.